MJ Melendez Preview, Player Props: Royals vs. Mariners

 MJ Melendez At The Plate

-- In 23.8% of his games this year, Melendez has notched at least one RBI.
-In 12 of those games (9.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 29 games this year (23.8%), Melendez has picked up an RBI, and in 12 of those games (9.8%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 44 games this season, with multiple runs nine times.
+- He has scored in 36.1% of his games this season, with more than one run scored in 7.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.